koonkayma/stock-batch/SEC-Financial-Data-Viewer-guideline.md

 This document provides instructions on how to set up and run the SEC Financial Data Viewer application.

+## Overview

+The SEC Financial Data Viewer is a web application that allows users to search for publicly traded companies and visualize their historical financial data from SEC filings.

+The application is built with the following technologies:
+*   **Backend:** A Python Flask server that provides a JSON API to query the database.
+*   **Frontend:** A dynamic single-page application built with Vue.js and Chart.js for rendering interactive charts and tables.
+*   **Database:** A MariaDB or MySQL database that stores the company and financial report data.

 ## Prerequisites

 *   Python 3